 As part of the first pillar, contributions are paid to the old-age and survivors’ insurance (OASI/AHV) and disability insurance (DI/IV) schemes and the loss-of-income (EO) fund, which pay benefits to the insured in the event of death, disability and old age.
 The second pillar provides occupational pension insurance (OPA/BVG) for your employees and is compulsory for those earning an annual salary of CHF 22,050 or more.
 Accident insurance is also necessary: all employees must be insured under the Accident Insurance Act (AIA/UVG), and those who work eight or more hours a week must also be insured against non-occupational accidents.

 Taking out a daily sickness benefits policy is in principle voluntary, but soon pays off in the event of illness: the insurance frees you from the obligation to continue paying the salaries of sick employees.
+Some sectors in Switzerland are subject to a collective employment agreement (CEA/GAV) and are required to take out daily sickness benefits insurance.

 While certain types of insurance make sense for almost any SME, others may be vital for one business but unnecessary for another, depending on their company profile.
-For example, someone who owns a commercial property will also need buildings insurance; someone who advises clients will need liability insurance; and where business vehicles are used, motor insurance is absolutely essential.
+For example, someone who owns a commercial property will also need buildings insurance; someone who advises clients will need professional liability insurance; and where business vehicles are used, motor insurance is absolutely essential.

 Business insurance policies recommended for all sizes of SME in all sectors: